francabrera/ibmqx-user-guides/rst/full-user-guide/001-The_IBM_Quantum_Experience/004-The_Quantum_Composer.rst

 measurement of the qubits.

 If you are feeling brave, you can hit the **Advanced** button to view an additional set of gate operations and sub-routines.
+These will be explained as you move though the user guide.

 To use the Composer, simply drag the gate boxes onto the qubit stave to place them.
-Double-tap the boxes to delete, or drag them to the trash bin.
+Double-tap the boxes to delete.
 To place a CNOT gate, drag first onto the target qubit (a :math:`\oplus` symbol will appear), then click on the control qubit (a solid dot will appear).
 Note that on the real quantum processor, you cannot add more gates to a circuit after placing a measurement; this feature will be added in the future.

-| Load the quantum score below and try out a simulation, or start
-  composing your own!
+Load the quantum score below and try out a simulation, or start composing your own!

-|
-| **My First Score**
+**My First Score**

 .. raw:: html